jivansanpe/OFGCAPP/README.md

 #### Users
 * name: the user's name.
 * email: the user's email.
 * password: the user's password.
-This value is encrypted so no personal password are stored in the database.
+This value is encrypted so no personal passwords are stored in the database.
 #### Events
 * name: the event's name.
 * description: the event's description.